 Service: Native Plant Installation

-Native plants occur naturally in a particular habitat, ecosystem, or region without human introduction.
+In Illinois and Wisconsin, native plants occur naturally in a particular habitat, ecosystem, or region without human introduction.
 Basically, they are the plants that were here before we were!
 These plants have formed mutually beneficial relationships with native wildlife over thousands of years, and therefore offer the most sustainable habitat and food sources.
 Native plant species are specifically adapted to local soil and weather conditions and will thrive without assistance once established if planted in the proper location.

 Non-native plants that have evolved in other parts of the world or have been cultivated by humans into forms that don’t exist in nature do not support wildlife as well as native plants.
 Occasionally, non-native or cultivated plants can escape into the wild and become invasive exotics that displace native species and destroy natural habitats.

-Types of Native Plants
+Types of Native Plants in Illinois and Wisconsin

 Native plants are typically defined by the type of habitat they grow in – wetland, woodland or prairie.
 There are beautiful flowering plants, called forbs, as well as grasses and sedges for each of these habitats.